Nonprofits, Form 990 Deadline ApproachingJuly 08, 2020

-Nonprofits, are you prepared for the May 15th 990 deadline?
+Nonprofits, are you prepared for the July 15th 990 deadline?
 Maintaining your tax exempt status depends on your timely compliance!
+Don’t be late.

 What is the form 990?